 The criminal empire was built around a phishing kit called W3LL Panel (aka OV6 panel) — designed to bypass multi-factor authentication (MFA), along with a suite of 16 other tools for compromising corporate Microsoft 365 accounts.

-Based on Group-IB’s campaign analysis back in 2023, these tools were used in BEC campaigns that targeted industries such as manufacturing, IT, financial services, healthcare, and legal services, resulting in damages amounting to millions of dollars.
+Based on Group-IB’s campaign analysis in 2023, these tools were used in BEC campaigns targeting industries such as manufacturing, IT, financial services, healthcare, and legal services, resulting in damages totaling millions of dollars.
 Following recent public announcements by law enforcement regarding the disruption of this criminal enterprise, Group-IB is sharing additional insights into its investigation into W3LL.

 Key discoveries in the blog

-• Tracing W3LL’s criminal history back to 2017, which marks the creation of their very first malicious tool (SMTP Sender) and participating in phishing and defacement activities with Indonesian-speaking underground community.
+- Tracing W3LL’s criminal history back to 2017, which marks the creation of their very first malicious tool (SMTP Sender), and participating in phishing and defacement activities with the Indonesian-speaking underground community.

 Who may find this blog interesting: